dueuno-projects/spring-app-template/README.md

-# spring-web-app-template
+# Spring Boot
-Spring Boot Web App Template
+This is a web application template.
+Use it to start creating your new project.

 ## Run the template
 1. Start the application (Gradle task: bootRun)